nepluno/libwetcloth/README.md

 libWetCloth
 ================
 libWetCloth is an open source project for the physical simulation of liquid and wet cloth or yarns.
-It is cross-platform (Mac OS X, Linux, Windows, and more), and licensed under the same terms as a Clear BSD License but further restricted to academic and non-commercial use (commercial licenses may be obtained by contacting the faculty of the Columbia Computer Graphics Group or Columbia Technology Ventures).
+It is cross-platform (Mac OS X, Linux, Windows, and more), and licensed under the Mozilla Public License v.
+2.0.

 We would like to hear from you if you appreciate this work.